nandhini21/adbms/README.md

 	- Use less than 50MB memory
 	- Print response of _*average income for all age groups*_ in the PERSON table provided
 	- Parse Data, there is no delimiter on data

+## File location

+	- I kept two files, one is backup and another is used by the program for reads
+	- backup data/person.txt, file used by the program data/db/person.txt
+	- Index files may be stored at data/db/index directory

 ## How to read a massive file without exausting the memory